 Introducing a Family Trust as a Shareholder in a Private Corporation [Derek King Newsletter]

-Captured December 18, 2018

-Introducing a Family Trust as a Shareholder in a Private Corporation [Derek King Newsletter]

-A complex transaction that can not only achieve creditor proofing, but potentially provide a means to income split with family members, potentially provides multiple access to the $800,000 capital gains exemption and finally, may provide a means to crystallize or “freeze” the income tax liability related to your company’s shares at death.
+Creating a family trust is a complex transaction that can not only achieve creditor proofing, but potentially provide a means to multiply access to the $800K capital gains exemption and finally, may provide a means to crystallize or “freeze” the income tax liability related to your company’s shares at death.

 Example: Starlet Yohansen owns all the common shares of Movie Star Limited (“MSL”).
 The shares initially cost Starlet $1 and are now worth $3,000,000.